pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

-1. The CUDA Toolkit (CTK): This component includes the CUDA runtime library (libcudart.so) along with a range of other libraries and tools including math libraries like cuBLAS. libcudart.so and a few other core headers and libraries compose the bare minimum required to compile CUDA code.
+1. The CUDA Toolkit (CTK): This component includes the CUDA runtime library (libcudart.so) along with a range of other libraries and tools including math libraries like cuBLAS. libcudart.so and a few other core headers and libraries are the bare minimum required to compile and link CUDA code.
-2. The user-mode driver: This is the libcuda.so library.
-This library is required to actually run CUDA code.
+2. The User-Mode Driver (UMD): This is the libcuda.so library.
+This library is required to load and run CUDA code.
-3. The kernel-mode driver: The nvidia.ko file.
+3. The Kernel-Mode Driver (KMD): The nvidia.ko file.
 This constitutes what is typically considered a "driver" in common parlance when referring to other peripherals connected to a computer.